- Type of MS Medications

-- Genetic predisposition: Susceptibility to MS may occur due to variations in a gene known as HLA-DRB1, which has been consistently associated with MS. HLA-DRB1 gene encodes proteins which help immune cells such as T-cells, distinguish between the body’s own proteins and foreign ones.
+- Genetic predisposition: Susceptibility to MS may occur due to variations in a gene known as HLA-DRB1, which has been consistently associated with MS. HLA-DRB1 gene encodes proteins that help immune cells such as T-cells, distinguish between the body’s own proteins and foreign ones.

 - Viral infections: Viral infections may activate self-reactive T-cells in the CNS, which otherwise remain dormant.
 Some viruses and bacteria may produce proteins that mimic the body’s proteins, which can make T-cells attack the body’s own cells along with the foreign antigens.

-- Geographic factors: Lower sunlight exposure in higher latitudes is thought to play a role in MS. The incidence of MS is lower in the tropical regions in comparison to the northernmost and southernmost regions, though there are several exceptions which may be explained by genetic factors and vitamin D-rich diets.
+- Geographic factors: Lower sunlight exposure in higher latitudes is thought to play a role in MS. The incidence of MS is lower in tropical regions in comparison to the northernmost and southernmost regions, though there are several exceptions that may be explained by genetic factors and vitamin D-rich diets.

 Triggers for MS relapse episodes include:

 Is multiple sclerosis curable?

 Currently, there is no cure for multiple sclerosis, but the condition can be managed with appropriate treatment, and lifestyle modifications to avoid triggers.
 Treatment can help relieve symptoms, prolong remission periods, slow down disease progression and limit disability.

 What is the best treatment for multiple sclerosis?